 Units in tax-exempt unit classes may also be acquired and held within the framework of retirement provision or base pension agreements, provided they are certified in accordance with Sections 5 or 5a of the German Pension Provision Agreements Certification Act (AltZertG).
 As proof that the aforementioned condition has been met, the provider of the retirement provision or base pension agreement must notify the Company that it is acquiring the relevant units of the tax-exempt unit class solely within the framework of retirement provision or base pension agreements.
 If the aforementioned condition is no longer met, the investor is required to notify the Company of this within one month of the conditions no longer being met.
 Tax exemption amounts that the Company receives in connection with management of the Fund and that are attributable to income from the tax-exempt unit class are generally payable to the provider of the retirement provision or base pension agreement.
-The provider must reinvest the amounts in favour of the beneficiaries under the respective retirement provision or base pension agreement.
 In derogation of this procedure, the Company is entitled to allocate the exemption amounts directly to the Fund, in favour of the investors in the tax-exempt unit classes; no new units are issued as a result of this allocation.
 The procedure used is also explained in the sales prospectus.

-- (3) In derogation of Section 16 (4) of the "General Investment Terms and Conditions", the units in tax-exempt unit classes must not be transferred.
+(3) In derogation of Section 16 (4) of the "General Investment Terms and Conditions", the units in tax-exempt unit classes must not be transferred.
 If the investor nevertheless transfers units, the investor is required to notify the Company of this within one month of the transfer.
-This does not affect the right to redeem the units only through the Company for account of the UCITS Fund in accordance with Section 17 (3) of the "General Investment Terms and Conditions". - (4) The rights of unit-holders in the UCITS Fund are represented solely in global certificates that are held in safe-keeping at a central securities deposit bank.
-Investors do not have any claim on issues of individual units.
+This does not affect the right to redeem the units only through the Company for account of the UCITS Fund in accordance with Section 17 (3) of the "General Investment Terms and Conditions".
+(4) The rights of unit-holders in the UCITS Fund are represented solely in global certificates that are held in safe-keeping at a central securities deposit bank.
+Investors do not have any claim to the issue of individual unit certificates.